amitsiwach/NLP_projects/README.md

 # NLP_basics
-This notebooks contains the basic pre-processing steps of NLP
+This notebooks contains various NLP projects

-Link for the dataset used: https://www.kaggle.com/campusx/text-preprocessing/data
+Link for the dataset used in NLP Text pre-processing notebook: https://www.kaggle.com/campusx/text-preprocessing/data